google/xsecurelock/README.md

 reasons:

--   An attacker can, of course, use your computer after you leave it alone and before it locks or you return.may
+-   An attacker can, of course, use your computer after you leave it alone and before it locks or you return.

 -   Automatic locking is unreliable by design - for example, it could simply be misconfigured, or a pointer grab (due to open context menu) could prevent